-MEP Dodds wins Oxford East seat | LabourList
+MEP Dodds wins battle for Labour nomination in pro-Remain Oxford | LabourList

-MEP Dodds wins Oxford East seat
+MEP Dodds wins battle for Labour nomination in pro-Remain Oxford

-Anneliese Dodds, the South East MEP, has won selection for the Oxford East constituency at the snap general election.
+Another outgoing Labour MEP has been selected to fight a Commons seat at the snap general election.

+Anneliese Dodds, who represent south-east England in Brussels, was named as the Oxford East candidate yesterday as party officials continued to interview candidates for slots created by retiring MPs.

-The vacancy was created by the decision of Andrew Smith to leave ahead of the vote.
+The vacancy in Remain-backing Oxford was created by the decision of Andrew Smith to leave ahead of the vote.

 Smith had a 15,280 majority at the 2015 general election, and served as work and pensions secretary under Tony Blair, and chief secretary to the treasury before that.
 He was first elected in 1987.